usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide_Case Study Complete.md

 ### I. Overview & Objectives

-In this session, learners use SWOT analysis to evaluate CRM integration options in the Cynuria case study **in Milestone 2**.
+In this session, learners use SWOT analysis to evaluate CRM integration options in the Nagivating Stakeholder and Decision-Making Challenges case study **in Milestone 2**.
 The goal is to help learners think critically about trade-offs, make an informed recommendation, and sketch out a high-level integration and monitoring plan.

 **Learning Objectives:**
 * Use SWOT analysis to evaluate CRM solution paths